johnvenkiah/CI_PP5_John_Venkiah/README.md

 26. As a logged in user, I can add my delivery details to my profile, so that it is my default delivery address for my order on the checkout page

+27. As a logged in user, I can choose to inactivate my account, so that I can cancel my account should I wish to

 ### Feature 10: The Wish List

 Users can also add products to their Wish List, if they do not wish to purchase items straght away.
 The products will remain in the wish list until the user has purchased them or removed them from the list.